Social Icons

 Directed by Hayo Miyazaki

-Ponyo is an animation made solely for children, is what I think.
-I do not believe the movie cuts across all ages, but I was not thrown off watching it.
-Hayao Miyazaki has done better movies, but I have to say the way the fantasy aspect of this movie takes off with a steady pace is worth applauding Miyazaki for, for his direction.
-The movie is written and directed by Miyazaki and is based on Hans Christian Andersen's The Little Mermaid.
+Ponyo is an animation that feels like it’s made solely for children—or at least, that’s how it came across to me.
+I don’t think the movie appeals to all ages, but I wasn’t completely put off while watching it.
+Hayao Miyazaki has created better films, but the way the fantasy aspect of this movie unfolds at a steady pace is worth applauding.
+Written and directed by Miyazaki, Ponyo is inspired by Hans Christian Andersen's The Little Mermaid.

 Lupin III: The First (2020)